-The Center for Women's Studies Celebrates its 25th anniversary with a panel discussion with Colgate alumnae.
+The Center for Women's Studies brings together Colgate alumnae for a panel discussion.

-The ALANA Cultural Center was founded 31 years ago although its historical roots are much older.
+The ALANA Cultural Center was founded 35 years ago, although its historical roots are much older.

-Photos: Social activist, human rights advocate, and writer Opal Tometi was the keynote speaker at Colgate's MLK Celebration in Colgate Memorial Chapel.
-SAMPLE CULTURAL AND INCLUSIVITY PROGRAMS Artforce Blue4Q LGBTQ+ Awareness Game Empower: Student of Color Support Group Heritage Month Celebrations Lambda Lavender Graduation LGBTQ+ Family Dinners LGBTQ+ History Month and Queerfest QTPOC Unity VISION: Multicultural Group Leader Meetings
+Photos: Social activist, human rights advocate, and writer Opal Tometi at Colgate's MLK Celebration in Colgate Memorial Chapel

+SAMPLE CULTURAL AND INCLUSIVITY PROGRAMS

+Artforce Blue4Q LGBTQ+ Awareness Game Empower: Student of Color Support Group Heritage Month Celebrations Lambda Lavender Graduation LGBTQ+ Family Dinners LGBTQ+ History Month and Queerfest QTPOC Unity VISION: Multicultural Group Leader Meetings
-Investments in support for firstgeneration students has resulted in 4-year graduation rates of more than 92% in recent years.

 SUPPORT AND RESOURCES FOR EVERY STUDENT

-Each Colgate student is paired with an administrative dean and a faculty adviser who help them navigate student life and academics.
+Each Colgate student is paired with an administrative dean and a faculty adviser, who help them navigate student life and academics.
 The support builds from there.
 Students are surrounded by resources that focus on their health, safety, and success and aid in their personal and academic growth.
+These include:

 Shaw Wellness Institute

 Student Health Services

 Mental Health and Substance Abuse Counseling

 Haven: Sexual Violence Survivor Support

 24/7 Campus Safety

 FIRST@ COLGATE

 Every year more than 300 firstgeneration students pursue their degrees at Colgate.
 The First@Colgate program supports first-generation students and their families in taking advantage of everything that Colgate has to offer.